Overview of Title X

 3. Provide Government-Created Lead Paint Resources

 Landlords are also required to provide potential tenants with informational materials from the HUD and EPA about the dangers of lead paint.
 Though this may seem like a lot of hassle, this is all to make sure landlords are legally covered and tenants maintain safe behavior to reduce their risk when living in a home that has lead paint.
-Here is a pamphlet you can print out and attach to the lease with the other materials.
+Here is an English pamphlet and a Spanish pamphlet you can print out and attach to the lease with the other materials.
 It includes recommendations for tenants about how to reduce ingesting lead particles with proper cleanliness and home repairs.

 4. Keep Proper Documentation for Three Years